LVKinyanjui/DocumentQA/README.md

 3. Copy the generated API key.

 ### Secrets
-In the secrets folder, paste each API key next to the service like so:
+In the secrets folder in the credentials.json file , paste each API key next to the service like so:
 ``` {json}
 {
     "pinecone_key": "paste pinecone console key here",